deyedarat/wawapp-ai/PHASE_C_DOCUMENTATION.md

 If trip is cancelled after fee deduction:
 - Fee is NOT refunded to driver
-- Ledger transaction remains permanent
+- Transaction record remains permanent
 - Driver must complete trip to earn revenue

 ## Android Notification Channel